andy-byers/CalicoDB/doc/design.md

 The pointer map is spread out over 0 or more specific database pages called pointer map pages.
 The first pointer map page is always on page 2, that is, the page right after the root page.
-Each pointer map page holds `kPageSize / 5` entries: one for each of the `kPageSize / 5` pages directly following it.
+Each pointer map page holds `page_size / 5` entries: one for each of the `page_size / 5` pages directly following it.
 Every other pointer map page is located on the page following the last page referenced by the previous pointer map page.

 Each cell that is moved between internal tree nodes must have its child's parent pointer updated.